MilesCranmer/SymbolicRegression.jl/README.md

 Pkg.add("LibraryAugmentedSymbolicRegression")
 ```

 LaSR uses the same interface as [SymbolicRegression.jl](https://github.com/MilesCranmer/SymbolicRegression.jl).
-The easiest way to use LaSR.jl
+The easiest way to use LibraryAugmentedSymbolicRegression.jl
 is with [MLJ](https://github.com/alan-turing-institute/MLJ.jl).
 Let's see an example: